DataBiosphere/dsub/README.md

 ### Selecting a Docker image

-By default, dsub uses a stock Ubuntu image.
+To get started more easily, `dsub` uses a stock Ubuntu Docker image.
+This default image may change at any time in future releases, so for reproducible production workflows, you should always specify the image explicitly.

 You can change the image by passing the `--image` flag.

     dsub \
         ... \